jaredswarts55/NullFight/README.md

 # NullFight
-Fights the good fight against NullReferenceException in .NET using a Option struct and a Result struct.
+Fights the good fight against NullReferenceException in .NET using an Option struct and a Result struct.
 Although very not needed in F#, useful for c#, and maybe vb (haven't looked into how the api would look here).